-The District is required, pursuant to the bond agreements, to maintain bond and reserve cash accounts.
-The purpose of the reserve cash account is to provide adequate reserves to meet principal and interest requirements if the bond account does not have enough funding.
-The reserve account is required to be maintained as long as the bonds are outstanding.
+The District is required, pursuant to the bond agreements, to maintain bond and surplus cash accounts.
+The purpose of the surplus cash account is to provide adequate reserves to meet principal and interest requirements if the bond account does not have enough funding.
+The surplus account is required to be maintained as long as the bonds are outstanding.